suhock/php-dependency-injection/README.md

     ->run();
 ```

-## Adding Dependencies to the Container
+## Building the Container

 ### Lifetime Strategies

+A lifetime strategy determines when the container should request a fresh instance of a class from
-There are two builtin lifetime strategies for classes: singleton and transient.
+its [instance provider](#instance-providers).
+There are two builtin lifetime strategies for classes:
+singleton and transient.

 #### Singleton

 When a singleton strategy receives a request for a class for the first time, it calls the class's
-factory, stores the result, and returns it.
-All subsequent requests for that class return that same
+instance provider, stores the result, and returns it.
+All subsequent requests for that class return
-instance for the lifetime of the container.
-The default ``Container`` provides convenience
+that same instance for the lifetime of the container.
+The default ``Container`` provides
-methods starting with the prefix ``addSingleton`` for adding singleton factories.
+convenience methods starting with the prefix ``addSingleton`` for adding singleton factories.

 #### Transient

-Each time a transient strategy receives a request for a class, it calls the class's factory and
+Each time a transient strategy receives a request for a class, it calls the class's instance
-returns the result.
-The transient strategy does not restore the result and will request a new
+provider and returns the result.
+The transient strategy does not restore the result and will
-instance from the factory each time it is called.
+request a new instance from the factory each time it is called.
 The default ``Container`` provides
 convenience methods starting with the prefix ``addTransient`` for adding transient factories.

 #### Custom Strategies

 Custom lifetime strategies can also be added by implementing the ``LifetimeStrategy`` interface.

-### Instance Factories
+### Adding Dependencies to the Container

-Instance factories provide object instances when requested from a ``LifetimeStrategy``.
-The
+Instance providers object instances when required by the class's lifetime strategy.
+The default
-default ``Container`` provides convenience methods for each of the built-in instance factories.
+``Container`` provides convenience methods for each of the built-in instance providers.

-#### Class Instantiation
+#### Class Constructor Auto-Wiring

-``ClassInstanceFactory`` creates instances by invoking the class's constructor (if it exists) with
+Classes are constructed by resolving any dependencies in the class's constructor (if it exists)
-its parameters injected from the container.
+using the container and instantiating it.
 The optional ``$mutator`` callback allows additional configuration of the object after it has been
 instantiated.

+This provision strategy is implemented by the ``ClassInstanceProvider`` class.

 ```php
 /* Convenience methods for adding class instantiation factories. */